-HCM CITY — Global credit ratings agency Moody's Investors Service has reaffirmed the B1 credit rating for HDBank amid a challenging market situation due to the impact of the Covid-19 pandemic and social distancing orders from the Government.
+HO CHI MINH CITY, VIETNAM - Media OutReach - 22 April 2020 - Moody's Investors Service has reaffirmed the B1 credit rating for the Ho Chi Minh City Development JSC Bank (HDBank) amid a challenging market situation due to the impact of the Covid-19 pandemic and social distancing orders from the Government.

-Return on average assets (ROAA) and return on average equity (ROAE) were 1.8 per cent and 21.6 per cent.
+Return on average assets (ROAA) and return on average equity (ROAE) were 1.8 per cent and 21.6 per cent, respectively.

 HDBank's non-performing loan ratio continued to be strictly controlled, at less than 0.98 per cent, placing it among the banks with the lowest NPL ratios in the banking industry, a status it has enjoyed for many years.

-Last year it received approval from the State Bank of Vietnam to adopt Basel II standards ahead of schedule, and its capital adequacy ratio (CAR) reached 11.2 per cent, much higher than the minimum of 8 per cent prescribed.
+Last year the bank received approval from the State Bank of Vietnam to adopt Basel II standards ahead of schedule, and its capital adequacy ratio (CAR) reached 11.2 per cent, much higher than the minimum of 8 per cent prescribed.

 In the first three months of this year, despite the COVID-19 pandemic and the big changes it wrought in the domestic and global markets, HDBank achieved very positive business results.

-In joining hands to support the economy and customers in this challenging time, HDBank is offering many preferential programmes.
-It has set aside VNĐ10 trillion ($426 million) to lend to producers and corporates who supply goods and services to supermarkets at interest rates starting at 6.5 per cent, VNĐ5 trillion ($213 million) to lend to small and medium-sized enterprises and VNĐ3 trillion ($127.6 million) for cutting fees and interest rates for enterprises that supply drugs and medical equipment.
+In joining hands to fight the Covid-19 pandemic, HDBank is offering many preferential programmes for its customers.
+It has set aside VNĐ10 trillion (US$426 million) to lend to producers and corporates who supply goods and services to supermarkets at interest rates starting at 6.5 per cent to stabilise consumer markets, VNĐ5 trillion (US$213 million) for small and medium-sized enterprises and set aside VNĐ3 trillion (US$127.6 million) for cutting fees and interest rates to support enterprises that supply drugs and medical equipment for use during the pandemic.